Exercises for Young Children

-- Provide safe, sturdy objects to ride, push, pull, balance on, and climb.
+Provide safe, sturdy objects to ride, push, pull, balance on, and climb.

 	Make chores into games that kids can help with, for example:

-- During dinner preparation, have him carry something to the table that will not break or spill.
+	- During dinner preparation, have your child carry something to the table that will not break or spill.

 	Preschoolers (3 to 5 years)